Geography of Australia: Droughts

 The prominence and severity of droughts in Australia has increased in recent times due to accelerated climate change.
 As Australia is the driest inhabited continent, such droughts can limit the streamflow of the few major rivers in the country, creating a myriad of knock-on effects.
 Droughts and climate variability are especially detrimental to Australian agricultural industries, who face unpredictability in their quantity of produce.

 Floods

 Riverine flooding in Australia occurs in relatively low-lying areas adjacent to streams and rivers.
 In the extensive flat inland regions, floods may spread over thousands of square kilometres and last several weeks, with flood warnings sometimes issued months in advance.
 Floods are by far the most economically costly natural disasters in Australia, averaging $8.8 billion per year as of 2017.

 Earthquakes

-While Australia is not a seismically active zone, it does experience small scale earthquakes, caused by compressive stress built up over time, in the interior of the Australian tectonic plate.
-On average, around 100 earthquakes of above magnitude 3 are experienced in Australia every year, with the largest recorded earthquake occurring at Tennant Creek in the Northern Territory, with a magnitude of 6.6.
+While Australia is not a seismically active zone, it does experience small scale intraplate earthquakes, caused by compressive stresses built up over time, in the interior of the Australian tectonic plate.
+On average, around 100 earthquakes of above magnitude 3 are experienced in Australia every year, with the largest recorded earthquake occurring at Tennant Creek in the Northern Territory, with a magnitude of 6.6, in 1988.
+The 5.6 magnitude 1989 Newcastle earthquake, with 13 fatalities and over 4 billion economic damage (in 2017 values) remains the most significant in Australia's recent seismic history.